Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_location/guide.en-ca.md

 Join our [community of users](/links/community).

-**\***: S3 is a trademark of Amazon Technologies, Inc. OVHcloud’s service is not sponsored by, endorsed by, or otherwise affiliated with Amazon Technologies, Inc.
+_<sup>1</sup>: S3 is a trademark of Amazon Technologies, Inc. OVHcloud’s service is not sponsored by, endorsed by, or otherwise affiliated with Amazon Technologies, Inc._